hash function selection for cybergraph particles

 5.4 Long-Term Bet

-Would we bet CORE’s permanent security on Poseidon2?
+Would we bet nox's permanent security on Poseidon2?
 No.

-Five years of cryptanalysis is insufficient for permanent trust.
+Five years of cryptography is insufficient for permanent trust.
 SHA-256 has 23 years.
 AES has 25 years.
 Confidence in hash functions comes from decades of failed attacks, not cleverness of design.

 What we bet on instead: Algorithm agility.
 The CID format must support migration.
 Poseidon2 is the best available choice today, and the architecture must be designed so that "today" is the only timescale that matters.